-As of April 30, 2021, the Company's condensed consolidated balance sheet includes assets classified as held for sale of \$2.7.
-The assets held for sale are reported within other current assets on the condensed consolidated balance sheet and represent the value of three operational facilities and select equipment.
+As of July 31, 2021, the Company's condensed consolidated balance sheet includes assets classified as held for sale of \$3.4.
+The assets held for sale are reported within other current assets on the condensed consolidated balance sheet and represent the value of three operational facilities, corporate aircraft and select equipment.
 In light of the current market environment and as part of the ongoing integration of the QES business, the Company has consolidated operations within certain geographies rendering these locations unnecessary to support the efficient operations of the Company.
-These assets are being actively marketed for sale as of April 30, 2021 and are recorded at the lower of their carrying value or fair value less costs to sell.
+These assets are being actively marketed for sale as of July 31, 2021 and are recorded at the lower of their carrying value or fair value less costs to sell.
+Subsequent to July 31, 2021, the Company has completed the sale of one operational facility with a carrying value of \$0.7 for total sales proceeds of \$0.7.